Sakshikotian/git-for-devops/README.md

 #Git for DevOps

-This repository is for understanding git concepts for devops.
+This repository is for understanding git concepts for devops

+"Let's learn Github for DevOps".